crashinvaders/gdx-basis-universal/README.md

 - Whether the intermediate image meets the target format's requirements (see [Texture format notes](#texture-format-notes) section).
 - The target format quality loss and/or transcoding speed.

 The [default texture format selector](basisu-gdx/src/com/crashinvaders/basisu/gdx/BasisuTextureFormatSelector.java#L40) logic is implemented based on these.
 That way it should always pick the best available option.
 In case there are none of the texture formats are passing the check, the selector fallbacks to the uncompressed texture formats (RGBA8888/RGB888).
-Which are pretty much regular LibGDX texture formats and have guaranteed support on all the platforms.
+Which are pretty much regular libGDX texture formats and have guaranteed support on all the platforms.

 If your case requires a different selection strategy, you can always create a custom implementation for `BasisuTextureFormatSelector` and use it selectively with `BasisuTextureData#setTextureFormatSelector()` methods or set it to be used as the default selector by updating the `BasisuTextureDatastatic#defaultFormatSelector` static field.